 - Varnish – Another classic right here!
-It is not that popular in the last few years, since there are better alternatives on the market, but it is still a smart choice, when combined with different tints.
+It is not that popular in the last few years since there are better alternatives on the market, but it is still a smart choice when combined with different tints.
 It comes at a pretty decent price.
-A drawback is the fact it dries slow, allowing dust to complicate the process.
+A drawback is a fact it dries slow, allowing dust to complicate the process.

-- Urethane – One of the most popular finishes on the today’s market.
+- Urethane – One of the most popular finishes in today’s market.
 Urethane offers great glossiness and durability.
 You can also choose between oil-based, water-based and acid-based urethanes.
-Oil-based are inexpensive and easy to apply, water-based are environmentally friendly and do not turn yellow over time and acid-based dry very fast and do not change color over time.
+Oil-based are inexpensive and easy to apply, water-based are environmentally friendly and do not turn yellow over time and acid-based dry very fast and do not change colour over time.

 - Tung Oil – A classic that is used for many years already and highly preferred because of its natural and “green” character and easy to apply nature.
 However, tung oil is not the most durable choice and requires many applications as well as more regular refinishing.